ubports/docs.ubports.com/porting/build_and_boot/index.rst

 There is a separate section describing how to install the build.
 This section covers both Halium versions.
 Make sure to note the differences here also.

-Finally, standalone kernel building for Halium-9.0 is treated separately, even though significant parts of this process actually are the same as for Halium-9.0/GSI porting.
+Furthermore, a section describing an alternate method of building for Halium-9.0 based on Gitlab CI scripts has been included.

+The final section is concerned with booting and debugging the boot process.

 .. toctree::
    :maxdepth: 1